raphlcx/blog/content/posts/queue-or-pubsub.md

 ## Message broker, the middle person

-A message broker is generally used to encourage decoupling between multiple systems, among other myriad benefits.
-Instead of systems communicating to each other directly, they each publish their message into a message broker, and the other party would receive it via the broker.
+A message broker is commonly employed to promote the decoupling of multiple systems, among a variety of other advantages.
+Rather than communicating with each other directly, systems transmit their messages to a message broker, which then relays them to the intended recipient.

 The broker plays an instrumental role here since it serves as the only interface between the systems.
 In my opinion, it is the configuration and purpose of this broker that matters, not whether it should be a queue or Pub/Sub.